you're invited

 Claim Passage →

-I'm planning to show 6 films total this season — some combination of the top secret movies below.
+I'm planning to show 6 films total -- some combination of the top secret movies below.
 Which ones make the cut depends on screening rights, distributor availability, and the unknowable whims of film licensing.
 Stay tuned.

 ?